Landscape Architecture Scholarships

 The Courtland Studio Scholarship supports a fourth-year Cal Poly student majoring in Landscape Architecture.
 Students must have a minimum 2.5 GPA, with preference given to students with high financial need.
 The student should demonstrate leadership in the Landscape Architecture Department, and preferably have completed a class in Irrigation Design.

-Each year the Landscape Architecture Department faculty selects students to receive awards based on the particular award's criteria.
-These awards do not require an application; instead, decisions are made based on faculty vote.
+Each year the Landscape Architecture Department nominates students to receive certain awards based on particular criteria.
+These awards do not have an open application; instead, a nominee decided by faculty vote is invited to submit an application.
 These awards include:

 CLASS Fund Memorial Student Scholarship in Honor of Alec Balliet